Bo — Planning

 Bo is replaceable.
 ASE talks to the Planning boundary, not to Bo specifically.
 Bring your own planner if you have a better one; ASE and CLAiR don't care, as long as it implements the contract.

-Give the agents a map before they start planning
+Give the agents a map

 Cookie Compliance